-It may be a good idea to start your process by making a list of all your business expenses—then deciding which expenses will work best on a credit card.
-If you find that there are a certain number of expenses that fall under the same category—office supplies, food, etc.—it might be a good idea to find a card that offers the biggest perks for those categories.
+It may be a good idea to start your process by making a list of all your business expenses.
+Afterward, decide which expenses will work best on a credit card.
+Let’s say you find that there are a certain number of expenses that fall under the same category.
+It might be a good idea to find a card that offers the biggest perks for those categories.

 If you find that your small business requires you to travel a lot, the Chase Ink Business Preferred℠ is a great option.
-Currently, there’s a bonus of 80,000 points—which translates to $800—if you spend $5,000 in the first 3 months, that can be redeemed in the Chase Travel Portal.
+Currently, there’s a bonus of 80,000 points—which translates to $800.
+You can get this if you spend $5,000 in the first 3 months.
 To qualify, you’ll need a minimum credit score of 700, and there’s an annual fee of $95.
 However, the travel perks are well worth the fee.

 For those in the market for 0% APR, the The Blue Business℠ Plus from American Express is another great choice.
 You’ll get 0% APR for the first 15 months, one of the longest introductory periods on the market.
 You also get 2 points on every dollar you spend for your first $50,000 annually.
 To qualify, you’ll need a minimum credit score of 660.

 All of these options require a relatively high credit score—which may be discouraging if you have below-average credit.
 Luckily, there are still plenty of options.
 Prepaid cards like the Bento for Business, or a card with a security deposit like the Capital One® Secured Mastercard® are great options to help build credit.